Coronavirus pandemic 'amplifies press freedom threats'

-The outbreak had encouraged some regimes to "take advantage of the fact people are stunned and mobilization has weakened to impose measures that would be impossible to adopt in normal times", RSF secretary-general Christophe Deloire told AFP.
-The rankings saw few major changes from last year, with Nordic countries regarded as the freest and isolated states Turkmenistan and North Korea footing the list of 180 countries.
+The outbreak had encouraged some regimes to "take advantage of the fact people are stunned and mobilisation has weakened to impose measures that would be impossible to adopt in normal times", RSF secretary general Christophe Deloire told AFP.
+The rankings saw few major changes from last year, with Nordic countries regarded as the most free and isolated states Turkmenistan and North Korea footing the list of 180 countries.

-"Almost everywhere in Eastern Europe and Central Asia, strongmen are consolidating their grip on news and information," RSF said.
+"Almost everywhere in Eastern Europe and Central Asia, strongmen are consolidating their grip on news and information," RSF warned.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)